It is time for a new Africa beyond borders and boundaries

 Africa faces several complex and multifaceted challenges, yet the urgent priority today must be continental integration which would remove barriers to labour and capital mobility.
 To this end, I urge the leaders gathered in Addis Ababa to rise above customary speechmaking and confront this challenge head-on.
 They can draw inspiration from the unwavering resolve of AU founders who united to alleviate the adverse effects of colonialism.

-To this end, the summit must take concrete and practical steps to accelerate the implementation of the African Continental Free Trade Area (AfCFTA), a trade regime that aims to establish a tariff-free market for goods and services.
+Therefore, the summit must take concrete and practical steps to accelerate the implementation of the African Continental Free Trade Area (AfCFTA), a trade regime that aims to establish a tariff-free market for goods and services.
 In addition, the summit should lay the groundwork for the creation of a “Made in Africa” economic corridor that would augment the continental efforts towards a pan-African marketplace.

 I have witnessed such promises made in the past.
 In May 2022, during the Extraordinary AU Summit in Malabo, Equatorial Guinea, I was part of the Ethiopian delegation led by Prime Minister Abiy Ahmed.
 That trip took us to Kenya, Nigeria and Equatorial Guinea.
 As minister of minerals and energy, I attended ministerial meetings and AU sessions that seemed routine, rather than practical steps to address real challenges.
 As we flew across the continent and during the summit, a single question kept percolating in my head: Why can’t Africa and its leaders join hands and realise the prosperity that our people so richly deserve?
 Are there, perhaps, some invisible chains holding us back?
 If so, what are they?